thacherT1D/4rsam/Development Environment/Additional Tools.md

 You are not required to install any of these, but they are common in the industry.

+### Chrome Developer Tools

+They come pre-installed, and you can learn more about [Chrome Developer Tools](../Misc/Chrome Developer Tools.md)

 ### tree

 **What is it?
 What will I be using it for?**